-We will further strengthen account management, which began in FY2023, and carry out comprehensive initiatives through the Group to address the various human resource needs of customers.
+We will further strengthen account management, which began in carry out comprehensive initiatives through the Group to address human resource needs of customers.

-As growth markets and domains, the group will strengthen efforts in executive and financial sectors to incorporate consulting for high-salary positions.
-We will also focus on human resources for manufacturing, construction, and real estates sectors, which face greater competition as the Japanese economy recovers, as well as human resources for digital technologies, which are showing vigorous demand as these digital technologies evolve.
-Moreover, the expansion of regional and overseas offices will work to revitalise regions while broadening our portfolio to more regions.
+As growth markets and domains, the group will strengthen e executive and financial sectors to incorporate consulting for high positions.
+We will also focus on human resources for manufactur construction, and real estates sectors, which face greater compe the Japanese economy recovers, as well as human resources for technologies, which are showing vigorous demand as these digit technologies evolve.
+Moreover, the expansion of regional and over will work to revitalise regions while broadening our portfolio to m